bolinches/HANA-TDI-healthcheck/README.md

 The summary of this run:
-saptune reported deviations
-sysctl reported no deviations
-packages reported no deviations
+time configurations reported no deviations saptune reported deviations sysctl reported no deviations packages reported no deviations
 IBM service and productivity tools packages reported no deviations
 ```

-NOTE: There is a bug on current saptune version that looks for KernelMMTransparentHugepage on Power, hence the deviation above
+NOTE: There is a bug on this saptune version that looks for KernelMMTransparentHugepage on Power, hence the deviation above